NorthStarUAS/ImageAnalysis/README.md

 ## ils

-   This relates to systems that have an illumniation sensor pointing up at the sky.
+   This relates to systems that have an illumination sensor pointing up at the sky.
 When the drone pitches or rolls for turning or forward motion, the sensor no longer points up.
 This code understands date, time, location, as well as the relative sun location and angle.
-It attempts to correct the illumination sensor for attitude errors and thus produce more consistant results in the output images.
+It attempts to correct the illumination sensor for attitude errors and thus produce more consistent results in the output images.

 ## lib